robleroni/Puerro/docs/04-Virtual-DOM.md

 As in most abstractions, simplicity comes with the price of reduced flexibility.
 Meaning that it is not possible to handle every single edge case scenario with the virtual DOM.

-Furthermore, the virtual DOM requires to completely build up a virtual view with all its sub elements, even though most of the content might never change.
+Furthermore, the virtual DOM requires to completely build up a virtual view with all its sub elements, even though most of the content might never change and could be coded directly into the HTML view.

 - only fetching over API...
 - The problem of using state is still not solved.
+- sometimes not the same because of whitespaces

 ### Disadvantages

 - Computation overhead.
 - Reduced flexibility.
-- still no state
+- Complicated to handle state.
 - focus / identity
 - whitespaces